GSA/ficam-playbooks/_playbooks/playbook-pam.md

 An agency’s privileged user population can include a range of accounts with elevated access.
 Given the broad-reaching nature of an organization’s privileged user population, it is important that an agency understand the user roles, groups, and accounts that constitute its privileged user population.
 Some common examples include:
 - domain administrator
 - global administrator
-- application developer
-- database administrator
+- Linux/Unix Root
-- help desk administrator
-- cybersecurity practitioner
+- Oracle SYS
-- IT audit practitioner
-- network engineer
+- Cisco Enable
+- Windows service accounts
-- system administrator
+- SSH keys
+- Emergency or break-glass accounts

 {% include alert-info.html heading="Use Consistent Terms" content="Your agency may have an existing definition.
 The most common definition of a privileged user is a user that is authorized (and therefore, trusted) to perform security-relevant functions such as change configuration settings, run commands that require administrator access, or approve access requests." %}